AI Use Cases/Construction

 What is the timeframe to deploy AI employee onboarding?

-Deployment typically takes 10-14 weeks: weeks 1-2 involve data mapping and Procore/Viewpoint Vista integration setup, weeks 3-6 cover compliance rule configuration (OSHA requirements, prevailing wage logic, project-specific hazards), weeks 7-9 include HR team training and soft launch with a pilot cohort of 10-15 new hires, and weeks 10-14 involve full rollout and optimization.
-Most construction clients see measurable results within 60 days of go-live - onboarding cycle time drops, compliance audit readiness improves, and new hire safety incident rates decline as the first full cohort completes the AI-orchestrated onboarding pathway.
+Plan for a working system inside the first 100 days: weeks 1-2 involve data mapping and Procore/Viewpoint Vista integration setup, weeks 3-6 cover compliance rule configuration (OSHA requirements, prevailing wage logic, project-specific hazards), weeks 7-9 include HR team training and soft launch with a pilot cohort of 10-15 new hires, and weeks 10-14 involve full rollout and optimization.
+A rollout like this is scoped to show measurable results within 60 days of go-live - onboarding cycle time drops, compliance audit readiness improves, and new hire safety incident rates decline as the first full cohort completes the AI-orchestrated onboarding pathway.

 What are the key benefits of using AI for employee onboarding in the construction industry?